FabianTerhorst/coreclr-module/docs/articles/ColShapes.md

 # ColShape Example
 This is a Example how to create a Collision sphere & Call it.
 This is a shape that has a position and a radius.
+ColShapes have to be Created in a IScript Class!
+Otherwise it won´t work.

 ```csharp